torstenzander/simple-semantic-versioning-plugin/README.md

 #Simple Semantic Versioning Plugin

-This plugin increases the version by one.
-You can define additonal files.
+This plugin increases semantic versions by one.
+You can define additinnal files.

 `./gradlew increasePatch`